Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/getting-started/webui-guide.md

 ### Faster File Transfers

-- Use a card reader connected to your computer instead of the WebUI for faster PCAP and file transfers.
+- Use a card reader for faster file transfers.
 - The WebUI file manager is convenient but slower over Wi-Fi.

 ### Toggle Authentication When Needed